Frederick, Wappingers eye sectional success after trying offseason

 Butterflies weren’t much of a hindrance Monday, when Frederick won the Division 2 all-around title, her second straight, and earned a berth to the sectional finals for a four consecutive year.
 The Wappingers team, too, qualified for sectionals, to be held at Carmel High School, after narrowly being edged for first on Monday by Mahopac,168 to 165.8.

-The success has come after a somewhat tumultuous off-season in which former Wappingers coach Stephanie Kelly-Sambuco was arrested in July and replaced by Kim Vidulich.
+The success has come after a somewhat tumultuous offseason in which former Wappingers coach Stephanie Kelly-Sambuco was arrested in July and replaced by Kim Vidulich.

 “It would be amazing if our whole team could win,” said Frederick, a level 9 gymnast who has reached the state tournament individually the previous three years.
 “We haven’t won as a team in a long time, so it would be special.
 I think we all want that so badly, so I think everyone is kind of nervous.”